 |Wave Motion and String Waves||6-7%|

-- Paper-II: The topics related to Physics in Paper-II and their importance is given below.
+The JEE Advanced Syllabus topics related to Physics in Paper-II along with their weightage, are given below.

 |Measurement and Errors||4-5%|

-- Paper I: The topics related to Chemistry in Paper I and their importance is given below.
+The JEE Advanced Syllabus topics related to Chemistry in Paper I along with their weightage, are given below.

-- Paper-II: The topics related to Chemistry in Paper-II and their importance is given below.
+The JEE Advanced Syllabus topics related to Chemistry in Paper-II along with their weightage, are given below.

 |Equilibrium in Physical and Chemical Processes||6-7%|

 |Organic Compounds Containing Nitrogen||9-10%|